leklachu/endless-sky-syndicate/flow.md

 - join a fight against a Korath
 - transport an alpha (knowingly? unknowingly?)
 - exploit the war for personal riches, and riches of those who 'might help' you
+- prevent some people from defecting to FW (to fight, or to find new work)
+- escorts to Tarazed: Wolf Pack attacks on the return leg

 Connections with alphas